romanonly/advancedanalytics/README.md

-# Data Quality as Modeling uncertainty
+# Data Quality and Prediction Model uncertainty

-Data quality for modeling: what modeling metrics should I look at?
+Data quality and prediction modeling: what modeling metrics are telling the truth?

 ### Getting Started, Prerequisites and Installing